markrebec/vagabund/README.md

 ### Test Box

-The default `Vagrantfile` points to a box called `vagabund-test-box` and uses the VirtualBox provider.
-You will need to add the box manually with `vagrant box add` or edit the `Vagrantfile` to point to an available base box (**but do not commit your changes**).
-You can use any base box you'd like to test, but it is recommended you use the latest `forthrail/precise64` box available.
+The default `Vagrantfile` points to the default `hashicorp/precise64` box and uses the VirtualBox provider.
+You can use any base box you'd like for development and testing, just edit the `Vagrantfile` to point to an available base box (**but do not commit your changes**).

-If you want to use the `forthrail/precise64` base box, normally you would login to VagrantCloud with `vagrant login`.
-However, `bundle exec vagrant login` is not available when working with a bundled version of vagrant, which is why we need to install the box manually.
-The easiest way to do this is to use the URL of the latest `.box` file on S3 directly.
-Example (replace the URL with the latest version of the base box):

-    $ bundle exec vagrant box add vagabund-test-box https://s3.amazonaws.com/forth-rail-devops/vagrant/boxes/forthrail-precise64-0.1.0-virtualbox.box

-From here you can use `bundle exec vagrant` as you normally would, which will use the bundled version of vagrant (instead of the system vagrant) and include this plugin automatically.